prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 > PRIVACY OPTIONS: Many students wish to associate their personal identities with their GitHub accounts, to display a portfolio of programming projects.
 However, if you're concerned about privacy, you have a few options.
 First, consider choosing a GitHub username which is different than your university-issued net identifier.
 Second, avoid uploading any personally-identifiable information to your GitHub profile.
 Third, sign up for the Student Developer Pack, which will allow you to submit projects via private repositories.

-## GitHub Desktop

-Unless you already have a Git client of choice, please install the [GitHub Desktop software](https://desktop.github.com/) and login with your GitHub account credentials.
-We'll use this software to upload our Python projects to the GitHub platform.

 ## Onboarding Survey

 After creating a GitHub account, please submit this short [Onboarding Survey](https://forms.gle/aLCFvoVfQkRJmu3z5).
 Your responses help the professor tailor the course to suit your interests and preferences.